• Menu

 What type of rental car in Austria suits my needs?

 This alpine land has a variety of road types, from narrow village streets to mountain passes, so choose a rental car that’s well matched to the roads you’ll be driving on.
-If you’re planning on driving in the Alps, for example, you’ll want a car with good handling and a strong engine, super grippy winter tires etc. On the other hand, if you’re planning on exploring the city of Vienna, a smaller car may be more practical, especially for the often tiny on-street parking spaces available.
+If you’re planning on driving in the Alps, for example, you’ll want a car with good handling and a strong engine, super grippy winter tires etc. On the other hand, if you’re planning on renting a car in Vienna, a smaller car may be more practical, especially for the often tiny on-street parking spaces available.
 Here are a few different types of rental cars to consider for driving in Austria:

 1. Compact or economy car: a practical option for Vienna/Linz/Salzburg/Graz city driving and shorter trips.